Sentimental comedy: Beaumarchais' An Essay on Serious Drama

 Pierre Beaumarchais was very much in support of sentimental comedy and describes his reasoning in his essay published in 1767.
 He explains first that the purpose of sentimental comedy is to offer a more immediate interest and more direct moral lesson than tragedy, and a deeper meaning than comedy.
 Since according to Beaumarchais noisy laughter is the enemy of thought, sentimental comedy gives its audience a chance to find silent sympathy and thought provoking isolation in tears.
 Being touched by the action on stage allows viewers to learn from the play and as good men are reminded of the rewards of virtues they are able to relate the play's events to real life.
 The form is praised for doing away with verse and rhyme as they can obscure the meaning – making the truth disappear.
 Beaumarchais is instead in favor of language found in nature, and used in sentimental comedy.

-To combat the opposition, Beaumarchais lays out come criticism of laughing comedy.
+To combat the opposition, Beaumarchais lays out some criticism of laughing comedy.
 He argues that laughing at others distances the laughter from those being made fun of and that mockery is therefore not the best weapon to fight vice.
 A play that encourages this type of behavior also interests the audience more in the rascal than the honest man showing the viewers that morality is shallow, worthless, and inverted.
 Even Beaumarchais admits that some critics describe the genre as deadly dawdling prose with no comic relief, maxims, or characters with improbable plots that will inspire laziness in young writers who will not take the time to write verse.